jarrettmeyer/jarrettmeyer.github.io/_posts/2018-05-31-creating-a-d3-sankey-graph.md

 ---
 title: "Creating a Sankey Graph with D3.js"
 layout: post
 date: 2018-05-31
 tags: d3js
+description:
+thumbnail: /assets/images/d3js-logo.svg
 ---

 A [Sankey graph](https://en.wikipedia.org/wiki/Sankey_diagram) is a powerful data visualization that show how elements flow from one state to another in both state and quantity.